RaniaAbdullahh/reading-notes-201/class-06.md

 # Understanding The Problem Domain Is The Hardest Part Of Programming
 ## What is the hardest thing about writing code?

-- Learning a new technology
+- Learning a new technology.
 - Naming things
 - Testing your code
 - Debugging